FraidOfWater/Exp-Image-Sorter/README.md

     Docked Image Viewer: Choose between integrated or free-floating viewer.

     Navigation: Use arrow keys to navigate the grid.
+    Show Next: Automatically shows the next image upon assigning the current one.
     Quick Assigning: Assign images directly from the viewer with a hotkey.
-    Show Next: Automatically shows the next image upon assigning the current one.
     Auto Load: Load more images up to a value, if below that value.

     Sorting Options: Added "Sort by date modified"-button.
     View Options: Introduced an option box to show unassigned, assigned, moved, or animations.
-    Name Truncation: Prevents overflow and misalignment in the grid / fixed root problem auto resizing gridboxes..

     Transient Windows: Windows spawned by the main GUI now stay on top (consistency).
     Window Position Saving: Find it just how you left it.
     Scrollbar Override: Option to disable the white scrollbar.